Red Bull MotoGP Rookies Cup

 The Red Bull MotoGP Rookies Cup is a motorcycle racing series contested by young, up-and-coming motorcycle riders, who have not had experience in a motorcycle grand prix previously.
 The class was founded in 2007, and since then a number of the rookies have progressed through to the 125cc/Moto3 championship in MotoGP.

 Prior to the 2013 season, a 2-stroke KTM RC 125cc engine was used.
 The year 2013 saw a change of machinery to the 4-stroke KTM RC250RBR, following the introduction of the four-stroke Moto3 class.

 The Rookies Cup staff include Rider Coaches August "Gustl" Auinger and Dani Ribalta with Peter Clifford being the Director of Rider Development and Media.

-The Spaniard José Antonio Rueda was the first racer to win the Cup title and his first World Championship title in the same year (2022).

-The Spaniard Ángel Piqueras was the second racer to win the Cup title and his first World Championship title in the same year (2023).

-The Spaniard Álvaro Carpe was the third racer to win the Cup title and his first World Championship title in the same year (2024).

-The Spaniard Brian Uriarte was the fourth racer to win the Cup title and his first World Championship title in the same year (2025).

 Alumni

+World Champions

-Twentynine ex Rookies have gone on to win a world championship as of 2025:
+30 ex Rookies have gone on to win at least one World Championship as of 2026: